 I’m a soup lady

 To know me is to know that I’m a soup person.
-I could eat soup like this Creamy Tomato Soup or this Chicken Tortellini Soup or my Homemade Vegetable Soup all year round.
+I could eat soup like Creamy Tomato Soup {HERE} or this Chicken Tortellini Soup {HERE} or my Homemade Vegetable Soup {HERE} all year round.
 And I do.
 (That Vegetable Soup is a particularly good soup if you need to cleanse after holidays and big birthdays.)
-That makes Zuppa Toscana right up my alley.
+That makes a Zuppa Toscana recipe right up my alley.
 The only problem is it’s packed with potatoes.

-So, in order to continue my soup eating ways, and stick to the low carb lifestyle for the moment, I’ve made a low carb Keto Zuppa Toscana Soup with cauliflower that tastes just like the real thing.
-I’m not kidding when I say I was surprised at how good this soup was when I tasted it.
-In fact it tastes so close that I might always make it Keto Zuppa Toscana with cauliflower even once I’m back to eating carbs.
+So, in order to continue my soup eating ways, and stick to the lower carb meal plan, I’ve made a low carb Keto Zuppa Toscana Soup with cauliflower that tastes just like the real thing.
+I’m not kidding when I say I was surprised at how good this soup was when I first made it.
+In fact, making Zuppa Toscana with cauliflower is now my preferred way to enjoy this soup.
+The Olive Garden recipe has nothing on this one.

 Tips for making Keto Zuppa Toscana with Cauliflower

 - First, this soup does have a little kick to it thanks to the red pepper and Mild Italian Sausage.
-If you want less of a kick, cut the red pepper flakes a bit Don’t remove them all or you won’t really be eating Zuppa Toscana.
-They add to the overall flavor.
+If you want less of a kick, cut the red pepper flakes a bit.
+I don’t recommend removing all of them as they add to the overall flavor.

 - Make sure to prep and cut all your ingredients ahead of time.
 The Keto Zuppa Toscana with cauliflower recipe actually moves pretty fast so I find it easier it everything is all chopped and ready.

 - Use the whole head of the cauliflower and not just the crowns.
-The white stems will help to fill your bowls just as well as the crowns.
+The white stems will help to fill your bowls just as well as the crowns and they taste just as good.
 I like to pack everything in there.
 If it’s green, keep it out.

 - This soup can keep for up to 4 days in an airtight container in the refrigerator.
 I love to make it once and then eat it for lunch throughout the week.